One of the many effects of traumatic brain injury that a person can develop is epilepsy after TBI.

 What Is Epilepsy?

 A seizure is caused by an electrical disturbance in the brain.
-If you experience multiple seizures regularly, then you probably have epilepsy.
+If you experience multiple seizures regularly after a brain injury, then you probably have developed post-traumatic epilepsy.

-If you experience a seizure after your TBI though, this doesn’t automatically mean you have developed post-traumatic epilepsy.
-You need to have multiple seizures before you are considered epileptic.
+If you experience a seizure after your TBI though, this doesn’t automatically mean you have post-traumatic epilepsy.
+You need to have multiple seizures before doctors consider you epileptic.

 What Causes Epilepsy After TBI?

-The cause of epilepsy after TBI is not fully known, however, researchers have been able to identify certain factors that put people at higher risk of seizures.
+Nobody knows exactly why epilepsy happens after TBI, however, researchers have identified certain factors that put people at higher risk of seizures.
 These include:

 - Brain bleeds.
 Patients experience brain swelling and bleeding after TBI have a much higher risk of seizures.